Share:

 File Sharp or Jagged Edges

+You might find that your nails have some sharp edges.
+If you want to cut your toenails like a professional, always file any sharp corners or jagged edges to ensure the nail edge is smooth.
 This is an important step.
-Always file any sharp corners or jagged edges to ensure the nail edge is smooth.
 Sharp corners can catch on socks or even poke the surrounding skin.
 This also ensures you do not leave a nail spike behind to grow into the skin and cause a very painful ingrown toenail.

 Wait Too Long Between Trimming Toenails

 Although toenails do not grow as quickly as fingernails, they still need to be trimmed routinely.
-You should cut your toenails at least once every eight weeks.
-Keeping them long is not only uncomfortable in socks and closed-toe shoes, but it also increases the risk of the toenail breaking or cracking, and thus increases the risk of infection.
+Cutting toenails is very dependent on the person.
+Some people’s toenails grow quick and others take a long time.
+Cutting too regularly (like weekly or monthly) can increase the risk of cutting the nails too short.
+On the flip side, keeping them long is not only uncomfortable in socks and closed-toe shoes, but it also increases the risk of the toenail breaking or cracking, which can then lead to infection.

 Rip, Peel, or Bite Your Toenails

 Using your fingers or any other body part to “trim” your toenails is very unsafe (and unhygienic!).
-You have very little control when doing this and more often than not, the nail is left too short, jagged, and removed too deep.
+You have very little control when doing this.
+More often than not, the nail is left too short, jagged, and removed too deep.

 Trim The Nails Too Short or Too Deep